 8. Accountability and Standards Maintenance

-A core duty is to set and uphold clear standards for quality, behavior, and performance.
-It’s about creating a culture where commitments are taken seriously and everyone is held to the same expectations.
-Accountability ensures that standards don’t slip, deadlines are met, and quality remains high.
+A core duty of a team leader is to set up and uphold clear standards for quality, behavior, and performance.
+This goes beyond just assigning work; it involves creating a culture where team members are consistently held accountable for their commitments.
+Accountability ensures that standards don't slip, deadlines are met, and the quality of work stays high, preventing the frustration that comes when high performers see their efforts undermined by a lack of follow-through from others.

 How to Implement Accountability and Standards